DennisatGit/ProductionPlanning/README.md

 Notebooks used to randomly generate supply, onhand inventory and the material requirements.
 * Supply Input Materials.ipynb
-* Onhand Inventory.ipynb
+* Inventory Onhand.ipynb
-* Conversion Matrix.ipynb
+* Material Requirements.ipynb

 Input .csv files.
 The first three are generated with the notebooks above.
 * supply_input_materials.csv